Skip to main content

 Network topology diagram showing cloud-native formats at the centre connected to data lake, compute, and AI nodes

-The modern stack: cloud-native formats integrate seamlessly with enterprise data infrastructure.
+The modern stack: cloud-native formats work directly with enterprise data infrastructure.

 Migration Strategy: A Practical Roadmap